How To Draw A Polygon

 • Isosceles Triangle (two sides equal): Draw a base line.
 Using a compass, set the width to the desired length of the equal sides.
 Place the compass point at each end of the base line and draw an arc.
 The intersection of the arcs is the third vertex.
 Connect this point to the ends of the base line.

-• Scalene Triangle (all sides unequal): Draw three lines of different lengths.
-Ensure that the sum of the lengths of any two sides is greater than the length of the third side (this is a fundamental rule of triangle geometry).
+• Scalene Triangle (all sides unequal): Draw three lines of different lengths. confirm that the sum of the lengths of any two sides is greater than the length of the third side (this is a fundamental rule of triangle geometry).
 Connect the ends of the lines to form the triangle.

 2. Drawing a Quadrilateral: